calvear93/react-spa-routerizer/README.md

 ## Linting 🧿

-Project uses two linters, for code formatting and code styling normalizing.
+Project uses ESLint, for code formatting and code styling normalizing.

 -   **eslint**: JavaScript and React linter with Airbnb React base config and some other additions.
 -   **prettier**: optional Prettier config.